How to Train Your Dragon (2010 soundtrack)

 How to Train Your Dragon: Music from the Motion Picture is a soundtrack album composed by John Powell for the film of the same name and released by Varèse Sarabande on March 23, 2010.
 The score earned Powell his first Academy Award nomination and his third BAFTA nomination, which he lost to The Social Network and The King's Speech, respectively.
 The score also won the International Film Music Critics Association 2011 Awards for Best Original Score for an Animated Feature and Film Score of the Year, and was nominated twice for Film Music Composition of the Year for the tracks "Forbidden Friendship" and "Test Drive".
 The soundtrack received wide acclaim from professional music critics.

+The Japanese version uses a J-pop song called "Emerald" written by Becky.

 Background

 How to Train Your Dragon was composer John Powell's sixth collaboration with DreamWorks Animation.
 Powell had scored many of DreamWorks' previous films, but this was the first of DreamWorks' films where Powell helmed the score on his own (on his previous efforts with DreamWorks, he had collaborated with other composers such as Harry Gregson-Williams and Hans Zimmer).
 Zimmer had long praised Powell's abilities, and on many occasions, asserted that he was the superior composer between them, thus firmly supporting Powell's solo animation effort.

 Icelandic singer Jónsi was brought on to write and record the song "Sticks & Stones", which plays during the end credits of the film.
 Director Dean DeBlois had previously worked with Jónsi before, directing a concert film for his band Sigur Rós entitled Heima, and a companion film for his album Go entitled Go Quiet.

 In an interview with The Wraps Steve Pond, Powell talked about his intent for the score: